 Facelift – Dr Peter Laniewski

-The initial consultation with Dr Laniewski will get you both on the same page in terms of evaluating the areas of your face and neck you want improved.
-Facial features and skin characteristics will be evaluated, including wrinkles, texture, folds and elasticity.
-Your hairline will allow for the discreet placement of any incisions, and the overall bone and soft tissue structures of your face will determine the best surgical plan.
+The initial consultation with Dr Laniewski will include a comprehensive discussion in terms of evaluating the areas of your face and neck you want to change.
+Facial features and skin characteristics will be evaluated, including rhytids (wrinkles), skin texture, folds and skin elasticity.
+Placement of any incisions will be in the hairline, and the overall bone and soft tissue structures of your face will determine the best surgical plan.

 A facelift often combines the repositioning of deep tissue along with the removal of unwanted skin and fat.
-This multi-layered rejuvenation approach can provide outstanding results that appear to reverse the signs of ageing.
-It also involves rejuvenation with your own fat and stem cell transfer.
+This multi-layered approach can provide results that comprehensively reduce the age-induced changes to your facial appearance.
+Autologous fat transfer may also be performed as part of the procedure.

-Skin is freed from underlying tissues before being pulled up and back.
-Unwanted skin is then removed and the skin stitched back together.
-The incisions are well concealed and surgically precise, resulting in an undamaged facial appearance.
+Skin is freed from underlying tissues for a very short distance of 3cm to allow access to the deep plane before being repositioned up and back.
+Excess skin is then removed and the skin sutured back together without tension.
+A deep plane face lift elevates the skin, fat and SMAS layer as a single or composite unit.
+This technique results in less bruising and swelling than a traditional SMAS facelift.
+The result a natural and anatomical.
+The incisions are concealed and precise, resulting in an undamaged facial appearance.
 Generally, the stitches are placed under the skin and will dissolve organically.

-The surgery takes several hours and depending on the work performed you may need to spend the night in hospital before returning home the next day
+The surgery takes several hours and depending on the work performed you may elect to a night in hospital before returning home.